 Every school has to have an admissions policy for each academic year.
 They are mostly the same from year to year though if we believe changes would be beneficial, we will consult on changes so that parents, other schools and interested parties can comment.

 We review our policies every year - even if we don’t plan to make any changes.
 We do this in the Autumn Term and will provide any updates on this webpage, the school website and also at the Devon County Council School Admissions - Arrangements and Policies webpage.

 Admission arrangements are also published on the schools websites.
-If you have any queries, please don't hesitate to contact us.

 St. Christopher’s Multi Academy Trust (MAT) is the admissions authority for its member schools.